 As with every pet reptile, corn snakes must be housed within a reasonably particular range of humidity levels and temperatures.

-After all, replicating the environmental conditions of your snake’s natural habitat as closely as possible is key to having a happy, healthy pet for years to come.
+After all, replicating the environmental conditions of the natural habitat of a corn snake as closely as possible is key to having a happy, healthy pet for years to come.

 Thankfully, the process of setting up and maintaining the correct temperature and humidity is both simple and inexpensive.

-Keep reading to learn everything you need to know about corn snakes’ ideal conditions and how to keep their enclosure temperature, humidity, and lighting settings just right.
+Keep reading to learn everything you need to know about the ideal conditions for corn snakes and how to keep their enclosure temperature, humidity, and lighting settings just right.

 Corn Snake Humidity

 What is the Ideal Humidity For Corn Snakes?

 The humidity in your corn snake’s enclosure should be somewhere within 40% to 60% or as close to 50% as possible.
 This will ensure your snake sheds appropriately and doesn’t develop respiratory issues.
 Plus, it closely replicates the conditions of their natural habitat, where warmth and slight humidity are typical.
 Just keep in mind that humidity for corn snakes may vary from one snake to the other.
 Each snake has its own humidity preferences, so it’s important to keep an eye on your pet’s behavior and make adjustments as needed.